Optivem

 A release that breaks in production isn't just a bug — it's an incident, and it costs you twice.
 First, trust erodes and clients grow frustrated, putting you at high risk of losing customers — and the revenue they bring.
 Second, releases slow down, leaving you unable to keep up with market demands or take on new customers.

-Make every release predictable — and keep it that way after I'm gone.
+Make every release predictable — and keep it that way for good, owned by your team.

 How it works